Installation and Removal Guide

 Clean the work space, tidy up, clean your rim and tyre.

 If at this point you opt to re-tape your rim do so.
-There's plenty of guides online to correct technique so have a quick browse before you attempt to re-tape your wheels.
+There's plenty of guides online that show correct installation technique so have a quick browse before you attempt to re-tape your wheels.

 Inspect your tyre (even if new) for damage to the bead, kinks or tears that will lead to a poor seal.

-If you have and existing set up with tyre fitted and you are only adding an Insert, skim read the fit guide and jump in at the step that best matches your particular set up, (probably but not definitely step 4).
+If you have an existing set up with tyre fitted and you are only adding an Insert, skim read the fit guide and jump in at the step that best matches your particular set up, (probably step 4).